apollographql/apollo-ios/docs/source/tutorial/tutorial-introduction.md

 A pre-built GraphQL server is provided for your app to execute operations against.

-A repository with the resulting app will be kept up to date with  new chapters to the tutorial at [https://github.com/apollographql/iOSTutorial](https://github.com/apollographql/iOSTutorial).
+Before you start, you should either check out or download the contents of the iOS tutorial repository at [https://github.com/apollographql/iOSTutorial](https://github.com/apollographql/iOSTutorial).
+There's a "starter" folder where you'll begin and a "final" folder that shows what the app will wind up looking like when it's complete.

 ## Ready to start?